 - Social Media – Sharing official BBD posts as written are highly encouraged rather than rewriting them.
 We strongly encourage staff and volunteers to keep personal and professional social media separate.
 Use good judgment when communicating on social media.

 - Fire Safety – BBD fixed sites are equipped with alarms, sprinklers and smoke detectors that are tied into the security alarm system at each facility.
 Should one of these mechanisms be activated day or night, the signal is received by the security company and a call is immediately placed to the nearest responding fire department.

 - If you discover a fire, activate the nearest alarm (or call 911), and exit immediately

 - If a fire alarm goes off, always assume there is a fire, and exit the building immediately unless instructed otherwise by staff.

-- Emergency plan signs are located throughout our facilities.
+- Emergency plan signs on walls and exit signs are located throughout our facilities.
 Be familiar with at least 2 exit options from your work area.
 Do not use an elevator.